 Widening shoulders for active transportation demands a much larger scope – it’s more costly, time consuming and may require multi-year planning for utility relocation, property acquisition, drainage changes, and so on.
 So, unfortunately, we can’t always pursue this route as part of regular highway rehabilitation requirements.

 While capital projects (new construction) will factor in active transportation design guidelines, resurfacing projects are permitted to replace the existing conditions from when the roadway was originally constructed.

-Policy and Legislation: Getting in with the times
+Policy and Legislation: Getting with the times

 From e-scooters to e-skateboards, new technologies have ushered in more active transportation options over the years.
 Problem is, these devices aren’t technically allowed on public roads and sidewalks yet.
 It’s our job to bring the Motor Vehicle Act up to speed by working with communities to test ways to introduce them safely.

-The electric kick scooter (i.e. e-scooter) pilot program is designed to do just that.
+The electric kick scooter (i.e. e-scooter) pilot project is designed to do just that.
 Currently, the communities of Kelowna, Nanaimo, West Vancouver, North Vancouver (district and city), Vancouver, Richmond and Vernon are participating in a three-year pilot allowing the use of e-scooters in an effort to help us update our plans and regulations.

 Active Transportation Education/Encouragement Programs

-Old or young, there are many active transportation options out there for you.
+Whoever you are, there are many active transportation options out there for you.
 Interested in learning more?
 Visit our active transportation website or visit the TranBC blog for related posts, including: